Xeno-Life/Xeno/README.md

 #### R-Score

 The R-Score is a metric that indicates how accurately a particular search result fits a user's profile based on the relevance algorithm.
-It is based on a few components, including demographics (location, age, etc), previously searched/clicked/liked links, as well as friends' activities.
+It is based on a few components, including demographics (location, age, etc), previously searched/clicked/liked links, as well as friends' activity.

 #### Natural Language Algorithm Explanation